Custom-Fitted Moon Boot for Optimal Healing

 Choosing a CAM walker is more than selecting a size—it’s about ensuring the perfect fit, type, and usage strategy tailored to your specific injury and stage of recovery.

-Proper sizing is crucial; an oversized boot can cause tripping, while an undersized boot may lead to painful toe injuries and hinder your recovery.
+Proper sizing is crucial.
+An oversized boot can cause tripping, while an undersized boot may lead to painful toe injuries and hinder your recovery.

 Navigating with a Moon Boot: Optimising Movement